rishyak/nyu-processor-design.github.io/src/getting_started/development/01_homebrew.md

   for many more guides and explanations.

 ---
+[^why]: You might wonder why Homebrew, why not MacPorts or Fink.
+Homebrew leverages everything that comes with macOS, making it much faster.
+It also installs without root access.

 [^tap]: Homebrew calls these "taps" or "bottles", depending on how they are installed